MiriamPapp/photo-forum/docs/index.md

 **Attention**: This is work in progress and in a very early stage.
 There is nothing usable yet.
 If you want to help you can test this documentation at the moment.
 In case you want to provide feedback, send it to [photo.forum.project@gmail.com](mailto:photo.forum.project@gmail.com).
+There is also a [support forum at YouMe.social](https://www.youme.social/groups/view/102/photo-forum-support).

 # Introduction